“When the Breath wanders, the mind is unsteady, but when the Breath is still, so is the mind.”

-- Try to make the sound as soft, smooth, and steady as you can.
+- Try to make the sound like soft, smooth, and steady as you can.
 When you move deeper, you will be able to feel a vibration resonate through your head.
 Try to keep your body very still, and bring your attention to the light at the center of your forehead (also called the third eye center).
 The asana should be performed at least 10 times.

-- After completing the tenth round, contemplate on how you feel.
+- After completing the tenth round, contemplate how you feel.
 Listen to your body and your emotions.
-You will feel a shift in your energy and a silence within.
+You will feel a shift in your energy and silence within.
 Try to take your attention to the parts where you can sense a tingle.
 Sit silently in that position for five to ten minutes.

 What are the benefits of Bhramari Pranayama?